Styrofoam recycling as a business? Warm Heart has developed a simple, replicable system to convert styrofoam into a useful product.

 To insulate a house or building against heat or sound, either build a secondary wall of styrofoam cement bricks doubling an external wall that faces the sun or, for example, a busy road.
 Alternatively, apply styrofoam cement as a thick (5-10 cm) plaster to existing walls to provide heat and sound insulation.

-Warnings about styrofoam cement products
+Warnings about styrofoam cement products laid to rest

 This said, for potential fire safety and toxic gas safety, Warm Heart still recommends the following: